 Befriending invariably proves to be an extremely rewarding activity.
 If you think this is something for which you believe that you possess the necessary qualities.

 In 2013 The AJR launched a ground breaking project to support our members with memory loss.
 Memory loss can often leave a person feeling misunderstood, lonely and isolated.
 If you feel you are sensitive, caring, calm and intuitive then you will find visiting somebody with memory loss extremely rewarding.
 Volunteer befrienders are required to visit up to one hour a week/fortnight.
 All volunteers will receive specialised training and regular supervision.
 Please click HERE for the application form

 Many AJR members would like to learn how to use a computers to keep in touch with familiy and friend abroad or generally learn how to use Webpages such as Google or online newspapers.
 Volunteers with basic computer skills (Word, Exel, Internet, etc.) are required to visit them and assist them in using their computer.
 The time commitment will be about one hour every week or fortnight.
-Please click HERE for the application form.

 Regional Outreach Groups

 This year we are launching a new joint project by the Association of Jewish Refugees (AJR) and the Fed based in Manchester.

 Its purpose is to tell the life stories of older members of our community through production of individual life story booklets to be kept as treasured memories and tools for reminiscence.